San Diego Coastkeeper Accomplishments

 San Diego Coastkeeper has helped the City of San Diego reduce sewage spills by 90 percent since 2001.
 In 2011, our volunteers indentified a three-million gallon sewage spill in Los Penasquitos Lagoon.
 Our action resulted in new sewage infrastructure investments by the City of San Diego to prevent future spills.

 San Diego Coastkeeper’s program is the state’s largest volunteer water quality monitoring program.
 It trains more than around 100 volunteers yearly to test waters in nine of the 11 watersheds in San Diego County.
 To date, San Diego Coastkeeper has trained more than 1,000 water quality monitoring volunteers.

 BEST STORM WATER MANAGEMENT PRACTICES

-Coastkeeper played an important role in ensuring the Regional Board issued a strong stormwater permit for San Diego County in 2001.
+Coastkeeper played an important role in ensuring the Regional Board issued a strong stormwater permit for San Diego County in 2001 and again in 2013.
 Coastkeeper helped the City of Encinitas, which formerly had no stormwater plan, to become a national leader in reducing and managing urban runoff.